 Institutionally, social policy doctoral students can lay claim to the best of both worlds within their graduate program.
 They participate as full members of both the larger, disciplinary-based department and a smaller cohort of doctoral students in social policy.
 Doctoral students are taught and supervised by faculty from government, sociology, and social policy, and may enjoy greater exposure to a network of scholars outside the home discipline and to colleagues with applied policy interests than they might otherwise experience in a single disciplinary department.

-Students in the PhD Program Social Policy are enrolled in and receive a PhD from the Graduate School of Arts and Sciences, even though they may work primarily with Harvard Kennedy School faculty.
+Students in the PhD Program Social Policy are enrolled in and receive a PhD from the Graduate School of Arts and Sciences, even though program administration is based at HKS.

 Those whose professional goals are more practice-oriented may wish to explore other degree options further.
 The Harvard Kennedy School offers a master’s in public policy, which is designed to train future practitioners in the analytic, management, and advocacy skills for effective public service.